 In 2011, Melanie Hempe uncovered the dark world of video game addiction as she realized that her son’s gaming had finally crossed the line.
 She set out to help other struggling families and to her surprise had over 125 parents attend her first information meeting at a local school.
 From that meeting, the first book club for moms was organized and Families Managing Media (FMM) was born.

-Turns out, like Melanie, families everywhere were not prepared for the tidal wave of technology that was flooding their homes and children and teens were being lost in the world of video games and smartphones.
-Parents began to get answers to the chaos and quickly discovered that FMM’s simple solutions were resulting in life-changing experiences at home.
+Turns out, like Melanie, families everywhere were not prepared for the tidal wave of technology flooding their homes, and children and teens were being lost in the world of video games and smartphones.
+Parents began looking for answers to the chaos and quickly discovered that FMM’s simple solutions were resulting in life-changing experiences at home.

-Through our ScreenStrong initiative (launched in 2018), FMM has delivered hundreds of seminars throughout the country, writes for local and national print magazines, and has been featured on national TV and radio outlets.
+Through our ScreenStrong initiative (launched in 2018), FMM has delivered hundreds of seminars throughout the country, written for local and national print magazines, and been featured on national TV and radio outlets.

 Studies show that excessive screen use can lead to significant mental, physical, and social issues for young people of all ages, so ScreenStrong provides proven ideas for healthier alternatives that rebuild relationships between the child, their family, and the real world.

 Melanie Hempe is the Founder and Executive Director of Families Managing Media (FMM) and the Screen Strong initiative launched in 2018.
 Melanie educates parents on the negative consequences of excessive screen use and teaches them how to incorporate healthier alternatives that rebuild relationships between their child, their family and the real world.
 She is also a sought-after speaker and national thought leader on these topics.
 Her expertise and willingness to share the personal story of her family is at the heart of FMM.

 Dawn Poulterer Woods